Gosforth Metro Depot Sees Multi-Million Pound Control Suite Open

 The trains have been specially designed for Metro using customers’ feedback following a large-scale consultation and will include features such as linear seating, charging points and air conditioning.

-The trains also mark a step-change in with a new automatic sliding step on each door which will allow ease of boarding supporting Metro’s 50,000 wheelchair passengers, alongside those travelling with buggies, luggage and bikes.
+The trains also mark a step-change in accessibility with a new automatic sliding step on each door which will allow ease of boarding supporting Metro’s 50,000 wheelchair passengers, alongside those travelling with buggies, luggage and bikes.

 Prior to entering service, the new trains will see thorough testing in order to make sure that they interface correctly with Metro’s signalling systems and infrastructure.
 This process will also see drivers fully trained and familiarised with the Class 555’s control systems.